stat660-f18/course-questions-wiki/week-01/README.md

 * Question (yli110-stat660): Which is the github workflow you use to work on an existing repo on Github?
 * Answer (yli110-stat660): fork and branch
 * Question (mphan12-stat660): How are teams selected?
+* Answer (jduan10-stat660): Teammates are selected by professor, according to the topic we chose.
 * Question (whu8-stat660): Where can we find information about the projects?
 - Question (anguyen152-stat660):: Should I need to form the team right now ?
 How many people can make a team ?
 - Question (flee11-stat660): Will there be report writing or presentation at the end of the two team-based projects?